-The project offers a 2-day interactive training institute for 2-4 person multidisciplinary teams and may include OVW grantees, attorneys, legal advocates, faith based providers, law enforcement, or anti-violence advocates.
+The project offers a 2.5 day interactive training institute for 2-4 person multidisciplinary teams and may include OVW grantees, attorneys, legal advocates, faith based providers, law enforcement, or anti-violence advocates.
 Led by national experts on human trafficking, the goals of the institute are to assist participants develop or enhance anti-trafficking collaborations; identify victim-centered strategies to assist survivors, and develop action plans to implement a collaborative response to address trafficking in their community.
-We organize several national webinars throughout the year on topics related to collaboration and trafficking.
-The webinars are open to the public and recorded.
+Our expert faculty and staff also lead several national webinars throughout the year on topics related to collaboration and trafficking.
+The webinars are open to the public.